team-vision2020/final-update-md/main.md

 We compared the use of ReLU and leaky ReLU activation function in our network.
 We found that the use of ReLU often caused our network to not train at all and found that leaky ReLU  provides vastly superior results.
 We further determined the non-activation slope of leaky ReLU experimentally to be 0.3

 ### Network Architecture
 [TODO Probably rip image from paper?
-No clue
+No clue how they make CNN diagrams]

 One problem we encountered was that because each image passes through 6 different filters and each of these images are in our dataset, we have to ensure that our model has not seen the images before to avoid memorizing previous image color distributions to obtain good results in the testing set.
 Therefore, we utilize a completely different set of base images for the training and testing set.